-Oddly enough, Allen is still waiting for his Cooperstown call.
+Sadly enough, Allen passed away in 2020, still waiting for his Cooperstown call.

 McGriff was just never a transcending personality.
 He was tall and his bat was thundering, but few folks refer to the word great and Fred McGriff in the same sentence.